Skip to Content

 • Add fresh or frozen blueberries.

-• Mash banana with a fork, then mix into to the wet pancake batter before griddle.
+• Mash banana with a fork, then mix it in.

 • Add chocolate chips.